Research Makes America Healthier

 Water fountains in school hallway

-Capstone project results in new Washington state law requiring testing for lead in school water fountains
+Student capstone project results in new Washington state law to prevent lead poisoning in elementary schools.

 Invest in Progress